brunomqz/EVias/README.md

 X-Project have 3 screens in operation: Login, Home and Insert Data Screen.

 * Login screen validates whether the user is in the database or not.

-The future features I want to add, is:

-  - Delete data
-  - Update data
-  - Sign Up Screen to a new User
-  - Send the generated pdf to email of the User